 Enterprise Data and Analytics Services includes enterprise data marts used for business intelligence and analytics and visualization services.
 This allows County Departments to create Dashboards and reports to make decisions and manage their programs.
 This is the IT Team focused on the successful adoption of Business Intelligence tools throughout the county.
-All services include understanding and defining enterprise business needs, recommending effective and innovative technology solutions, constructing and upgrading platforms as required and ensuring the integrity and security of the platforms.

 This program's projects are prioritized based on demonstrable ability to improve racial equity.
 Criteria includes providing access to demographic race and ethnicity data, providing insight on how BIPOC communities are affected by program administration, directly supporting trauma informed practices for BIPOC communities related to systemic, organizational, and individual racism, and contains strategies to address disparities among BIPOC communities including gaps in service delivery.
-Data is used by all County Departments to determine how to better serve underserved populations impacted by
+Data is used by all County Departments to determine how to better serve underserved populations impacted by reporting capabilities.